List of Via Rail rolling stock: Former

 UAC TurboTrain passing Brockville in 1981.

 An LRC with prototype "Renaissance" equipment in 2000.

 Via inherited a diverse fleet of diesel locomotives from Canadian National and Canadian Pacific.
-It also received three of the experimental UAC TurboTrain gas-turbine trainsets.
-Between 1980-1984 Bombardier delivered 31 LRC ("Light, Rapid, Comfortable") diesel locomotives with matching cars.
-The last of these was retired in 2002.
+It also received UAC TurboTrain gas-turbine equipment.
+Between 1980 and 1984 Bombardier delivered 31 LRC ("Light, Rapid, Comfortable") diesel locomotives with matching cars: an initial 21 production units followed by ten more in 1984.
+The last examples were retired in 2001.